 - Image Swap for WooCommerce – Add flip and hover product image effects to your WooCommerce category pages.

-How to set WooCommerce product image sizes
+WooCommerce product image sizes in a nutshell

 If your WooCommerce theme (or child theme) is controlling the size of your images, the default image dimensions are usually the following: